 Within hours, the flood rose significantly throughout the building.

-“After a couple hours, we looked down the steps and it was a complete flood,” Gwozdz.
+“After a couple hours, we looked down the steps and it was a complete flood,” Gwozdz said.
 “Everyone had their rain boots on.
 The facility staff was on it.”

 Maintenance from the university rushed to the scene in rubber boots and plastic gloves, trying to contain the situation.
 They were able to block one of the areas in the building before the water came in.